-On Wednesday, October 5, the Asia Policy Program, the Clements Center for National Security, the America in the World Consortium and the Center for East Asian Studies are hosting Hal Brands, Henry A. Kissinger Distinguished Professor of Global Affairs at the Johns Hopkins School of Advanced International Studies (SAIS), for a book talk on his upcoming release with Michael Beckley Danger Zone: The Coming Conflict with China.
+On Wednesday, October 5, the Asia Policy Program, the Clements Center for National Security, the America in the World Consortium, the Clark Center for Australian & New Zealand Studies, and the Center for East Asian Studies are hosting Hal Brands, Henry A. Kissinger Distinguished Professor of Global Affairs at the Johns Hopkins School of Advanced International Studies (SAIS), for a book talk on his upcoming release with Michael Beckley Danger Zone: The Coming Conflict with China.
 Join us at 12:15 PM at RLP 1.302B, Robert L. Patton Hall.
 The Asia Policy Program is a joint effort of the Clements Center for National Security and the Strauss Center for International Security and Law.

 It has become conventional wisdom that America and China are running a “superpower marathon” that may last a century.
 Yet Hal Brands and Michael Beckley pose a counterintuitive question: What if the sharpest phase of that competition is more like a decade-long sprint?